-Ms. C. SHEPPARD: You would...
+SHEPPARD: You would...

 KESTENBAUM: ...you gave up carbon.

-KESTENBAUM: And, yup, the laundries out on the back deck.
+KESTENBAUM: And, yup, the laundry's out on the back deck.
 The kids say the clothes get stiff but they're in favor of saving energy.
 Nadia can tell you all about the new light bulb.

-KESTENBAUM: There's a compact fluorescent light bulb.
+KESTENBAUM: Those are compact fluorescent light bulbs.

-Ms. N. SHEPPARD: That is better than the regular ones.
+SHEPPARD: That is better than the regular ones.

 KESTENBAUM: The family does own a station wagon, but when Scott gets home from work, he's driving their other car, a little Ford Focus.

 KESTENBAUM: He gets the tour of the house.
-The Sheppards home, they put in a low-flow showerhead, installed a blanket around the water heater, bought an energy-efficient refrigerator and resisted buying a larger house.
+The Sheppards' home, they put in a low-flow showerhead, installed a blanket around the water heater, bought an energy-efficient refrigerator and resisted buying a larger house.
 Claudia says she also tries to buy local food that doesn't have to be shipped in trucks.
 Unfortunately, the strawberries on the kitchen counter came all the way from California.
 Doug Crawford-Brown says all these things are good, though, some count more than others.

-KESTENBAUM: Here are the big things, he says, if you were to draw a pie chart about half of the typical families carbon emissions come from heating and cooling the house, maybe a quarter comes from transportation driving around, and the final quarter from lights, refrigerators and electrical stuff.
+KESTENBAUM: Here are the big things, he says, if you were to draw a pie chart about half of the typical family's carbon emissions come from heating and cooling the house, maybe a quarter comes from transportation driving around, and the final quarter from lights, refrigerators and electrical stuff.
 So given all the things the Sheppards are doing, how much carbon dioxide are they producing?
 Doug Crawford-Brown sits down at the kitchen table where the family has collected their electric bill.

-Mr. CRAWFORD-BROWN: Can somebody want to operate this calculator for me?
+CRAWFORD: Can somebody want to operate this calculator for me?

-Mr. CRAWFORD-BROWN: You want to do that?
+CRAWFORD: You want to do that?
 I need to have 800 times 12.

-Ms. N. SHEPPARD: Uhm, 9,600.
+SHEPPARD: Uhm, 9,600.

-KESTENBAUM: They get a break on electricity because they utility company, Duke Energy, uses half nuclear power, which doesn't emit carbon.
+KESTENBAUM: They get a break on electricity because the utility company, Duke Energy, uses half nuclear power, which doesn't emit carbon.
 He also adds up the auto mileage, tallies the natural gas heating bill.
 In the end, he estimates, they produce about 14 metric tons of carbon dioxide a year - enough to fill a volume of maybe nine hot-air balloons, which is good.

-Mr. CRAWFORD-BROWN: You're down 40 percent below what the average person in North Carolina is and I would say, for example, if everybody in the state of North Carolina were at their level as a family in terms of emitting CO2, I think that's a pretty good goal for the next 20 years.
+CRAWFORD: You're down 40 percent below what the average person in North Carolina is and I would say, for example, if everybody in the state of North Carolina were at their level as a family in terms of emitting CO2, I think that's a pretty good goal for the next 20 years.